iotdomain/iotdomain-standard/README.md

 <i src="myzone.png"/>

+**Status:**

-*This convention is currently a Version 1 pre-release.
+*This convention is currently v0.
 It is based on a working proof of concept that was built with an earlier version of this convention.
-This is not considered production ready until the official V1 release.*
+This is not considered final until the official v1 release.*

 *The working reference implementation that is based on an earlier version of this convention is currently (Jan 2020) being updated.
 As publishers are converted they will be added to the reference implemention for this version.
 This includes publishers for openzwave, onewire, isy99, ipnetwork, webcam, wallpaper and a dashboard*.